inference

 Course: Criminal Law

-Inference in the legal context refers to the process of drawing a conclusion or making a deduction based on available evidence and facts.
+In a legal context, inference is the act of drawing a conclusion or making a deduction from available evidence and facts.

 [ Glossary ]